Funding for Scottish Students

 Part-time study can be incredibly flexible, which makes it an ideal route for students who are self-funding.
 By approaching a course in a bite sized way, you could study what you were able to afford.

-If you are self-funding, we encourage you think of the tuition fees as another expense you are committing to, and think carefully about how affordable this is for you.
+When you are self-funding, we encourage you to think of the tuition fees as another expense you are committing to.
+Think carefully about how affordable this is for you for the duration of your studies.
+Planning ahead is key, as the more time you give yourself to save money, the better.

 Plan ahead by visiting our Budgeting and Planning web pages.